assisi/casu-beaglebone/README.md

 Backing up to SD card
 ---------------------

 Insert the SD card.
-Check what's mounted where using the `df` command.
-Assuming that the internal flash memory (i.e. the device where `/` is mounted) is located at `/dev/mmcblk1` and the SD is at `/dev/mmcblk0`, backing up is performed using the following command:
+Check the mount point locations using the `df` command.
+Assuming that the internal flash memory (i.e., the device where `/` is mounted) is located at `/dev/mmcblk1` and the SD is at `/dev/mmcblk0`, backing up is performed using the following command:

 ```
 sudo dd if=/dev/mmcblk1 of=/dev/mmcblk0 bs=4M